John Davidson (ice hockey): New York Rangers

 In New York, Davidson was to share goaltending duties with Ed Giacomin, who had tended goal for the Rangers for the ten previous seasons.
 However, early in Davidson's first season with the Rangers, the team placed Giacomin on waivers from which he was claimed by the Detroit Red Wings, making Davidson the starting goaltender for the team.
 He played 56 games for New York that year, the most in his career and a total he was unable to match due to a string of injuries in the years to come.
-He helped lead the Rangers to the 1979 Stanley Cup Finals despite an injured left knee.
+He helped lead the Rangers to the 1979 Stanley Cup Final despite an injured left knee.
 He wore jersey numbers 35, 00 and 30.
 He was the first, and one of only two, NHL players to wear the number 00; after Martin Biron wore it briefly in 1995, the league banned the use of the number.

 Davidson was the inspiration for the song "Double Vision" by the rock group Foreigner, released in 1978.
 Some members of the band who were Rangers fans were watching a Stanley Cup playoff game between the Rangers and the Buffalo Sabres.
 Davidson was shaken up when the puck hit him on his mask.
 Later, announcers Jim Gordon and Bill Chadwick said Davidson was suffering from "double vision."